nickimpark/Dog-Classification/README.md

 This project is aimed at creating a microservice for classifying dogs by breeds.
 The EfficientNet-B0 Model was trained on ImageWoof2-320 Dataset and has 74.42% validation accuracy.

+Model metrics (from model_eval.py):
+* Validation accuracy: 74.42%
+* Precision for class Australian terrier: 73.22%
+* Precision for class Beagle: 63.40%
+* Precision for class Border terrier: 77.31%
+* Precision for class Dingo: 75.61%
+* Precision for class English foxhound: 50.89%
+* Precision for class Golden retriever: 75.56%
+* Precision for class Old English sheepdog: 79.15%
+* Precision for class Rhodesian ridgeback: 79.90%
+* Precision for class Samoyed: 87.65%

+The worst performance is on class English foxhound.
+One of the reasons for this could be the fact that there were the least number of images of this class in the training set.

 Project repository contains:
 * config.py - congiguration file
 * flask-app.py - flask app